looker-open-source/looker-load-testing/nuke-from-orbit/README.md

 3. Modify the contents of `docker-image/locust-tasks/tasks.py` to suit your testing criteria.

-4. Build docker image and store it in your project's container registry
+4. Build docker image and store it in your project's container registry.
+Note this command assumes you are in the `nuke-from-orbit` directory.

         $ gcloud builds submit --tag gcr.io/$PROJECT/locust-tasks:latest docker-image/.